jfuellert/AFFEvent/README.md

 Latest tested and supported build and deployment target - iOS 7.0.

 ##ARC Compatibility
-AFFramework is built from non-ARC but is ARC-compatible thanks to Nick Lockwood's ARCHelper found here https://gist.github.com/1563325.
+AFFEvent is built from non-ARC but is ARC-compatible thanks to Nick Lockwood's ARCHelper found here https://gist.github.com/1563325.

 ##Installation
 Copy the AFFEvent folder and contents to your project.
 Add the current line to your <AppName>-Prefix.pch file :

     #import "AFFEventCenter.h"

 ##Event Usage
 ###About
-AFFramework events are handled through a central system, much like NSNotificationCenter.
+Events are handled through a central system, much like NSNotificationCenter.
 Events do not use a 'name' convention; instead they use an object's hash in combination with a unique method name from a class.
 You may, if needed, modify events through the global AFFEventSystemHandler class, but the recommended way to modify events would be through the event methods themselves.

 ###Event Levels
 There are two event levels available for AFFEvent.
 AFFEventInstance defines an instance event for it's class, only being accessible through an instance of that class.
 AFFEventClass defines a class event for it's class, which may be accessible from anywhere yet fired from any method type of that class.